 What Skincare Products to Ditch While Pregnant

-With all the skin changes your body is going through, your skincare routine while you are pregnant will need some changes, too.
-But it is not just about addressing new acne or dark spots — changing your pregnancy skincare routine is actually a safety issue, as is learning how to stay healthy as your skin changes.
+With all the skin changes your body is going through, your skincare routine, while you are pregnant, will need some changes, too.
+Updating your pregnancy skincare routine is a safety issue, as is learning how to stay healthy as your skin changes.

 “The skin is the largest organ of the body.
 Anything you put on your skin is very likely to be absorbed into the blood,” says Talakoub.
 When you are pregnant, that means anything you put on your skin can be absorbed into your bloodstream and transmitted to your growing fetus, which is much more susceptible to chemicals than you are as a full-grown human.
 Translation: Skincare ingredients that might be totally safe for you to use when you are not pregnant, can be dangerous for your baby.
 “Be very cautious of what you’re using because anything and everything can absorb, especially if you’re using it on large surface areas like moisturizers applied all over the body,” Talakoub says.